 The Tax Cuts and Jobs Act (TCJA) of 2017 was passed during the fiscal year ended June 30, 2018.
 This legislation featured several changes that could ultimately impact both public and private higher education institutions, their benefactors, and employees.
-As of June 30, 2018, the Internal Revenue Service had yet to provide guidance in the form of proposed regulations and/or notices, or amended tax forms regarding the implementation of the TCJA by exempt organizations.
-Consequently, the University has not accrued a liability for any changes referenced in the TCJA.
+The TCJA requires each unrelated trade or business to be reported separately and disallows netting of losses from one unrelated trade or business with profits from another.
+Historically the University has not engaged in more than one unrelated trade or business.
+As such, the University has not accrued a liability for any changes referenced in the TCJA.
 It is our opinion, that had any liabilities been recorded, they would not have been material to the University's financial statements.

 The University entered into a ten-year contract with ARAMARK for campus food service in May 2013.
 The contract requires ARAMARK to pay the University \$2,500,000 to fund certain capital projects.
 The contract amount is treated as unearned revenue and is amortized over the life of the contract.
 Qualifying capital projects are funded by ARAMARK as they are completed.
 In the case of early termination of the contract, any amount reimbursed to the University in excess of the unamortized portion will be required to be repaid to ARAMARK.
-At June 30, 2018, the unamortized portion of the contract was \$1,250,000. \$250,000 is recorded as current unearned revenue and the remaining \$1,000,000 is recorded as non-current unearned revenue.
-The amount expended in excess of the unamortized contract amount was \$737,641 and is a contingent liability contingent upon the University maintaining its relationship with ARAMARK for sufficient years to earn the amount reimbursed.
+At June 30, 2019, the unamortized portion of the contract was \$1,000,000. \$250,000 is recorded as current unearned revenue and the remaining \$750,000 is recorded as non-current unearned revenue.
+The amount expended in excess of the unamortized contract amount was \$487,641 and is a contingent liability contingent upon the University maintaining its relationship with ARAMARK for sufficient years to earn the amount reimbursed.

-At June 30, 2018, the University had completed certain capital projects.
-There was retainage payable of \$12,939 at year end.
+At June 30, 2019, the University had completed certain capital projects.
+There was retainage payable of \$13,211 at year-end.